achrafato/minishell/README.md

 ## Usage

 Once you have launched Minishell, you can start entering commands just like you would in a regular shell.
-Here are some examples of usage:
+Here are some examples of usage :

 ```bash
 $ ls -l